victorvishwa/e-panchayat/README.md

 This subsection highlights the goal of improving the efficiency of service delivery at the Panchayat level, reducing delays, and ensuring that services are provided in a timely and effective manner.

-# Proposed Solution: Online Portal/Application for Grievance Redressal:
+# Proposed Solution Online Portal/Application for Grievance Redressal:

 ## Overview of the Online Portal/Application:
 This section provides an overview of the proposed digital solution—a web portal or mobile application designed to enable citizens to file grievances online.
 It serves as a one-stop platform for various interactions between the public and PRIs.